comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ==> H[p->N]   M         p : S    (fresh p)
 ```
 This adds the complication of having to inspect the argument of an application to determine which rule to apply.
-Alternatively we could try eliminate one of both cases by preprocessing the program so that one of them cannot occur anymore.
+Alternatively we could try to eliminate one of both cases by preprocessing the program so that one of them cannot occur anymore.
-We can try to restrict the argument of application to variable by rewriting it using a lambda:
+We attempt to restrict the argument of application to variable by rewriting it using a lambda:
 ```
 M N  ~~>  (\x -> M x) N  (unique x)
 ```
 While the argument of ```M``` is now a simple variable, we have only shifted the problem of complex arguments to the new outer application.
-Thus we need another way to distinguish both kind of applications by making it explicit in the syntax.
+Thus we need another way to distinguish both kinds of applications by making it explicit in the syntax.
-We could annotate each complex application ```M N  ~~>  M@N```
+We could add an explicit annotation to each complex application ```M N  ~~>  M@N```, but we will use a less obvious alternative with better properties instead.

 A commonly used syntactic sugar (related to applications) in the lambda calculus is the let expression:
 ```
 (\x -> A) B  <~~>  let x = B in A